EECS 498: Advanced Programming and Principles of Software Design

 Attendance, participation, and completion of lab exercises is verified by course staff and recorded for credit.
 (See our grading policies section for information on lab drops.)

-During most labs, you'll meet briefly with a staff member to review a project checkpoint, worth credit toward your project grade.
+During some labs, you'll meet briefly with a staff member for a project feature demo, worth credit toward your project grade.

-You may leave early if you have completed all lab exercises and the project checkpoint.
+You may leave early if you have completed all lab exercises and the project feature demo.

 Projects